 Comfort/Isolation

 So is the CCA LYRA comfortable?
 You bet it is.
 Comfort is good, thanks to the relatively small-medium size and to the absence of hard edges.
 I can wear the CCA LYRA for a couple of hours for testing, and I barely feel any fatigue.
-Your experience may of course vary, as comfort is even more subjective than audio.
+Your experience may, of course, vary, as comfort is even more subjective than audio.

 The Isolation is also good since the shell fills all the nooks and crannies of your ear and fits tightly.
 Once the music starts, you hear a lot less outside noise relative to how much you turn up the volume.